ANSCoder/DemoShoppingApp/README.md

 - [x] List view

-This is the simple demo for make a shopping application for demo purpose.
+This is the simple demo for make a basic shopping application.

 - Simle List view
 - Cart view